calnix/DualVeTokenSystem/documents/Outline.md

 - instance of data issued to a user conforming to a credential schema
 - a user's proof of income is a credential

-## Credential Pool/Schema Setups

-- Issuers must be whitelisted by the protocol administrators
-- Multiple issuers can be authorized to issue credentials for the same schema
-- Verifiers must specify (in advance) which issuer's credentials they will accept for verification

 ##